 If there is something on your body that you would like to change, chances are you probably can.
 New techniques are making the recovery period shorter, encouraging more patients to seek out their greatest appearance desire.

-One in 20 U.S. women have undergone a plastic surgery procedure.
+One in 20 U.S. women has undergone a plastic surgery procedure.
 Although this number can be considered large, men are not trailing far behind.
 What was once the realm of women-only, has become a gender-less nuance, an opportunity to change for both sexes.

-The number of male-driven procedures has increased by 43 percent over the past five years, according to the The American Society for Aesthetic Plastic Surgery (ASAPS).
-The most popular surgeries among men include eyelid surgery, rhinoplasty and liposuction.
+The number of male-driven procedures has increased by 43 percent over the past five years, according to The American Society for Aesthetic Plastic Surgery (ASAPS).
+The most popular surgeries among men include eyelid surgery, rhinoplasty, and liposuction.
 Almost 40 percent of all Google searches about cosmetic surgery were sent by men.

 Although the amount of male plastic surgery patients continues to rise, their willingness to come forward with their desires is not.
 Many men do not want to admit to these changes, often due to their reasoning of why the surgery is needed.
 These include a desire to get ahead at work, remain young and relevant as well as maintaining a prime spot in the dating field.